 Liquidity risk is the risk that the Company cannot meet its financial obligations associated with financial liabilities in full.
-The Company manages liquidity risk through the management of its capital structure, as outlined in note 9 of these condensed consolidated interim financial statements.
+The Company is exposed to liquidity risk and manages it through the management of its capital structure, as outlined in note 10 of these consolidated financial statements.